drgrib/alfred-bear/README.md

 These warnings will appear once for each of the 5 executable inside the workflow as you use new features.
 Once you have authorized all 5, you won't see these warnings anymore until you install a new version.

 If you do not see the above security warnings, do the following
-1. Go to 'Workflows' section in Aflred Preferences
+1. Go to 'Workflows' section in Alfred Preferences
 2. Right click on 'Bear' by drgrib and select 'Open in Terminal'
 3. Copy this code and execute it `chmod +x cmd/create/create cmd/csearch/csearch cmd/link/link cmd/search/search cmd/setcursor/setcursor`.
 This should fix 'Permission Denied' errors.